 - Dropbox: free storage up to 2 GB; comes with desktop apps and document scanning features

 - Trello: free collaborative workspace for organizing/syncing work and keeping track of assignments and due dates

-- Amazon Drive: free storage up to 5 GB; compatible across all major devices
+- Amazon Drive: free storage up to a limit, compatible across all major devices

 One of the benefits of having an online platform in place is that your students can access materials and resources anytime, anywhere and from a variety of devices.

 4. Getting More out of Skype’s Chat Features

 Teaching English over Skype involves a lot more than simply hitting the video chat button.
 You will need to type out vocabulary words, share links for the day’s lesson and send images and videos.
 You will also want to make notes or corrections as your students speak to enforce proper grammar, word use and pronunciation.